AhmedEhab-SG/rate-watch/README.md

 <div align='center'><img style="width:16%" src='./public/logo.png'/></div>

-# IsisDom
+# RateWatch

-## About Project: This project is designed to provide you with up-to-date information on currnecies and Gold-Silver rates by receiving it from APIs
+## » This project is designed to provide you with up-to-date information on currnecies and Gold-Silver rates by receiving it from APIs

 ### Made with: